 A CPAP appliance is traditionally prescribed as the standard treatment for sleep apnea.
 However, you may be one of those patients that fails to respond to CPAP for various reasons.
 The machine may fit poorly, it may fill you with feelings of claustrophobia or you may find the entire appliance completely uncomfortable.

-Use a Custom Sleep Guard for a Better Night’s Sleep
+Use a Custom Mandibular Advancement Device for a Better Night’s Sleep

-If you have tried the CPAP and you didn’t respond positively or you simply didn’t like it, Dr. Rogers can create a custom sleep guard that can alleviate the symptoms of sleep apnea literally overnight.
+If you have tried the CPAP and you didn’t respond positively or you simply didn’t like it, Dr. Rogers can create a custom Mandibular Advancement Device that will often alleviate the symptoms of sleep apnea literally overnight.

-The sleep guard holds your lower jaw in place, which prevents the tissue from blocking your air flow.
+The Mandibular Advancement Device your lower jaw in place, which prevents the tissue from blocking your air flow.

 Snoring and Sleep Apnea Are NOT the Same Condition